\n

 net approval

-Badenoch holds the least negative net rating among the three main party leaders, though she faces a structural squeeze between Reform UK on her right and Lib Dems taking southern seats.
+Badenoch sits in the middle of the pack despite leading the official Opposition.
+She faces a structural squeeze: Reform UK on her right keeps draining voters while Lib Dems dominate southern seats.
 Her direct communication style appeals to the Conservative base but limits cross-party reach.

 Nigel Farage